 ◆Date & Time: Thursday, March 8, 2018 15:00~17:00 (Reception starts at 14:30~)

-307 *Click here for a detailed map.
+*Please click here for a detailed map.

 How to apply

-: January 24, 2018 (Wednesday) ~ March 2, 2018 (Friday) ◆Items to be included
+Wednesday, January 24, 2018 ~ Friday, March 2, 2018

-in the body of the email 【Students】 (1) Name, (2) University name, (3) Grade, (4) Experience with PC take, (5) Experience
+(1) Name, (2) Name of university, (3) Grade, (4) Experience in PC take, (5) Experience in PC take

 【Organizer】 University Consortium Kyoto

-More than
+more than

-Secretariat (Inquiries and applications)
+Secretariat (Inquiries and Applications)

-On Friday, March 2, the University Consortium Kyoto
+On Friday, March 2, the University Consortium Kyoto held

-will focus on "Facility Responses in Support for Students with Disabilities"
+a “Facility Support for Students with Disabilities”

-Please use it not only to collect case studies from other universities and obtain hints for solving problems at your own university, but also to build a network among facility managers.
+In addition to collecting case studies from other universities and obtaining hints for solving problems at your own university, facility personnelPlease use it to create a network.
 We look forward to your participation.
 (Click here for the flyer)

 Outline of the event

-◆Venue: Campus Plaza Kyoto, 5th floor, Joint Laboratory
+◆Venue: Campus Plaza Kyoto, 5th Floor, Joint Laboratory

-1
+No. 1

-14:30 Registration starts
+14:30 Reception starts

 15:00 “Legal Compliance and Accessibility for Students with Disabilities”

-≪Lecturer≫ Satoshi Yoshida (Associate Professor, Department of Architecture, Graduate School of Engineering, Kyoto University) Jun Murata (Associate Professor, Student Support Center, Kyoto University, Chief Coordinator, Support Office for Students with Disabilities)
+Jun Murata (Associate Professor, Student Support Center, Kyoto University, Chief Coordinator, Support Office for Students with Disabilities)

-Hidetsugu Yamamoto (Chairman, iCollaboration, NPO Wheelchair User)
+Mr. Eiji Yamamoto (Chairman, iCollaboration, Wheelchair User)

 16:50 Summary

-◆Participation fee: Free
+◆ Participation fee: Free

 How to apply

-◆Application Note: Please be sure to check the following.
+◆ Application note: Please be sure to check the following.

 < Number of participants>

-◆ How to apply: By e-mail, the
+◆ How to apply: By e-mail, the title is “Application for participation in the facility correspondence study session”

-* After confirming the application email, we will reply to you with a reception email (participation certificate).
-5 Reply even after days If not, please be sure to contact the secretariat.
-Please note that replies will be delayed during holidays and office closures.
+* After confirming the application email, we will reply to the reception email (participation certificate).
+5Reply even after a dayIf you do not have one, please be sure to contact the secretariat.
+Please note that replies will be delayed during holidays and office breaks.

-(1) Participant's name (please send one email per person) (2) Name of university (3) Department/position (4) Issues, opinions, etc. of your university (5)
+(1) Participant’s name (please send one email per person)

-Examples of other universities that you would like to share, questions you would like to ask, etc.
+(5) Examples of other universities that you would like to share, questions you would like to ask, etc.

 (6) Other necessary communications